Jayson Uribe: International championship standings

-Uribe's manager is Donnie Graves of NCompass International of Beverly Hills, Ca. Together with his publicist, Michael Hill (Michael Hill Productions), he has a solid team working together to maximize his public and social media presence for his team and sponsors.
+Uribe's manager is Donnie Graves of NCompass International of Beverly Hills, Ca. while his publicist, Michael Hill (Michael Hill Productions).

 Uribe works three jobs to help cover his racing expenses; he is an electrical apprentice at Rock and Sons, Inc.; a driving instructor and coach at the Allen Burg Racing School and an instructor with Danny Walker's American Supercamp, motorcycle technique school.
-Jayson is an accomplished journalist as well and is the owner of his own media company, Full Throttle Media, in Angwin, California.
-Jayson has been published in multiple international magazines and wrote a monthly column for Roadracing World called "Chasing the Dream" for 3 years.
+Uribe is an accomplished journalist as well and is the owner of his own media company, Full Throttle Media, in Angwin, California.
+Uribe has been published in multiple international magazines and wrote a monthly column for Roadracing World called "Chasing the Dream" for three years.
 Beginning in 2015, he began a new relationship with Bonnier Motorsports Group, out of New York, as one of their International Field Correspondents responsible for covering the motorcycle racing scene in Europe.